wizeline/react-apprenticeship/topics/cleancode/readme.md

 - ### Avoid desinformation
 Avoid using names that can be misinterpreted or that can have multiple meanings.
-For example, asuming that you handle users, a variable with the name userList must have a list of users as the name implies , it can't contain a string;
+For example, assuming that you handle users, a variable with the name userList must have a list of users as the name implies , it can't contain a string;

         // one will expect an array of users
         // but here is a string with name separated by commas.